-The complete payload assembly will be wrapped up with multiple layers of Mylar (space) blanket for insulation.
+The inner surface of payload assembly will be wrapped up with multiple layers of Mylar (space) blanket for insulation.
 The insulation will have reflective silver surface facing inside to assure maximum thermal insulation.

 Please refer the attached stress analysis images of deformation and stress gradient satisfying 10 g vertical and 5 g horizontal accelerations.